Takeaways from Day 3 of Trump's impeachment trial - Local News 8

 They brought up Hunter Biden at Trump’s trial

 Democrats have said they believe the Senate should call witnesses in the trial.
-Republicans have said that they are willing to hear from people who didn’t testify in the House proceedings last fall, like former national security adviser John Bolton — if they can hear from former Vice President Joe Biden’s son, Hunter, whose position on the board of a Ukrainian natural gas company is at the heart of GOP conspiracy theories concerning Ukraine.
+Republicans have said that they are willing to hear from people who didn’t testify in the House proceedings last fall — like former national security adviser John Bolton — if they can hear from former Vice President Joe Biden’s son, Hunter, whose position on the board of a Ukrainian natural gas company is at the heart of GOP conspiracy theories concerning Ukraine.
+There is no evidence of wrongdoing by either Biden.
 (Revisit that history here.)

 Rather than gloss over the fact that Trump was pushing Ukraine to investigate the Bidens, Democrats went on offense Thursday, repeatedly mentioning Hunter Biden’s position on the Burisma board.
 Impeachment managers argued that Biden went after the Ukrainian prosecutor for ignoring corruption, the opposite of the storyline Trump and his allies have pushed.